 At the end of Rua Augusta, you’ll hit Praça do Comércio, a grand square opening onto the Tagus River.
 It’s a great spot for a quick breather and some people-watching.

 Next, make your way to the Santa Justa Lift.
 This neo-Gothic elevator, built in 1902, offers a unique way to navigate Lisbon’s hilly terrain.
 It’ll whisk you up to the Carmo Square in the Chiado neighbourhood.
-Fair warning: there can be long lines in peak season, so if you’re short on time, you might want to admire it from the ground and hoof it up the hill instead.
+Fair warning: there can be long lines in peak season, so if you’re short on time, you might want to admire it from the ground and take on the hill on-foot instead.

 Evening: Sunset at Miradouro de Santa Catarina and dinner in Bairro Alto

-As the day winds down, make your way to the Miradouro de Santa Catarina for a spectacular sunset.
+As the day winds down, make your way to the Miradouro de Santa Catarina, yes our third spectacular view of the day, for sunset.
 This viewpoint is a favourite among locals, who gather here with drinks and snacks to watch the sun dip below the Tagus River.
 It’s a great way to catch your breath and reflect on your whirlwind day.

 Cap off your evening with dinner in Bairro Alto.
 This neighbourhood comes alive at night, with countless restaurants, bars, and fado houses tucked away in its narrow streets.
 Whether you’re after traditional Portuguese cuisine or something more modern, you’ll find it here.
 And if you’ve still got energy after dinner, stick around – Bairro Alto’s nightlife is legendary, with the party often spilling out onto the streets.